taugust777/pySCM/README.md

 ### Ocean Mixed Layer Example

 This example simulates the effect that the ocean mixed layer has on the temperature output and the slr output.
 The ocean mixed layer depth is the thickness of the top layer of the ocean.
 This experiment keeps all parameters constant and varies only the ocean mixed layer depth to understand its impact on climate and energy balance.
-This simulation uses a start year of 2026, an end year of 2090, and a years to evaluate response function of 125.
+This simulation uses a start year of 2026, an end year of 2090, and a response function of 125 years.
 The ocean mixed layer depth is varied: 25m -> 50m -> 100m -> 200m.
-The annual growth rate parameters are set to the default value, that is:
+The annual growth rate parameters are set to the default values, that is:

 - CO2 = 0.25%
 - CH4 = 0.05%